hashicorp/terraform-provider-google/website/docs/r/storage_bucket.html.markdown

 * `num_newer_versions` - (Optional) Relevant only for versioned objects.
 The number of newer versions of an object to satisfy this condition.

+* `days_since_noncurrent_time` - (Optional) Relevant only for versioned objects.
+The number of days since the object became noncurrent, either because the live version was deleted or replaced.

 The `versioning` block supports:

 * `enabled` - (Required) While set to `true`, versioning is fully enabled for this bucket.